tflowdev/the-flow/examples/kfold_cv/README.md

 This bash script performs these steps:

-- Download and prepare data for training and create a Ludwig config file
+- Download and prepare data for training and create a The Flow config file
-- Execute `ludwig experiment` to run the 5-fold cross validation
+- Execute `theflow experiment` to run the 5-fold cross validation
 - Display results from the 5-fold cross validation analysis

 Sample output: